 Do You Need to Vent an Upflush Toilet?

 No, you don’t need to vent an upflush toilet.
 That’s one of the advantages of this type of toilet over a traditional gravity flush toilet.
-With an upflush toilet, wastewater is flushed upwards into a holding tank or macerator unit using a small amount of water.
+With an upflush toilet, wastewater is flush upwards into a holding tank or macerator unit using a small amount of water.

 This means that there’s no need for a separate venting system like there is with a traditional toilet.